unblinking/policy/scrum.md

 Issues chosen for the sprint are given estimated __story points__ using the [Waffle.io card size](https://github.com/waffleio/waffle.io/wiki/FAQs#planning-and-estimation-1).

-Branches are created for each issue, including the issue number in the branch name.
+[Branches are created](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) for each issue, including the issue number in the branch name (e.g. `docs-#4`).

 #### Sprints

 Sprints are one month by default.

 __Daily scrum__ updates are documented as comments to the issues.

 #### Sprint review and retrospective